ahujamoh/CourseEra-Lectures-Downloader/README.md

 CourseEra-Lectures-Downloader
 =============================

-A utility to download all the video tutorials and srts into your system
+A simple utility for Linux Based Operating Systems to download video lectures and subtitles from coursera.org You need to have Python 2.7 or greater installed to run these scripts